This is going to be a post about getting the train to Lake Como from Milan and what you can do there!

 I loved Lake Como and it was one of the best things we did while in Milan.
 It is the most beautiful place and looks so idyllic.
 This post will only be about the Como end of Lake Como, as we didn’t get the chance to visit Lecco or any of the other areas along the lake.

 Apparently this upscale resort it a hit with minor celebrities – who knew?

-I struggled to find information about this for a while, so in the end we went to the Cadorna station and just asked.
+I struggled to find information about this for a while, so in the end, we went to the Cadorna station and just asked.

-Easiest way is Cadorna station to Lago Como Nord.
+The easiest way is Cadorna station to Lago Como Nord.
 The tickets are €9.60 for a return and leave twice every hour.

-Except the hour we got there and we had to wait 56 minutes for the next train.
+Except for the hour we got there and we had to wait 56 minutes for the next train.
 (Go earlier than 11 am to learn from our lesson!)

-The train takes about an hour, but is air conditioned and double decker.
+The train takes about an hour but is air-conditioned and double-decker.

 Once you get off the train, walk out the station and you are at the lake.
 We found it so beautiful and just wanted to walk around it.